2020 United States House of Representatives elections in Kansas

-The 2020 United States House of Representatives elections in Kansas was held on November 3, 2020, to elect the four U.S. representatives from the state of Kansas, one from each of the state's four congressional districts.
-The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The 2020 United States House of Representatives elections in Kansas were held on November 3, 2020, to elect the four U.S. representatives from the state of Kansas, one from each of the state's four congressional districts.
+The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Overview

 District 1

 The 1st district takes in over half of Kansas, encompassing rural western and northern Kansas, including Manhattan, Salina, Dodge City, Emporia, Garden City, Hays and Hutchinson.
 The incumbent was Republican Roger Marshall, who was reelected with 68.1% of the vote in 2018.
 Marshall announced on September 7, 2019, that he would not be running for re-election, opting to run for the open U.S. Senate seat in Kansas instead.